Suggestopedia: Suggestopedia for children

 The suggestopedia pedagogy for adult learners includes long sessions without movement, and other techniques that Lozanov claims are effective for adults.
-Luzanov asserts that children have brains that are more delicate than those of adults, and another approach should be applied to children.
+Lozanov asserts that children have brains that are more delicate than those of adults, and another approach should be applied to children.
 Suggestopedia lessons for children are shorter in order to keep children away from the negative pedagogical suggestions of society.

 Claims

-As a pseudoscience, suggestopedia is claimed to impart better health and intellectual abilities onto its learners.
-Lozanov claims that the effect of suggestopedia is in not only language learning but also producing favorable side effects on health, the social and psychological relations, and the subsequent success in other subjects.
+Its proponents claim that suggestopedia imparts better health and intellectual abilities onto its learners.
+Lozanov claims that the effect of suggestopedia is in not only language learning but also producing favourable side effects on health, the social and psychological relations, and the subsequent success in other subjects.

 Criticism

 Suggestopedia has been called a "pseudo-science".
-In response, Lozanov claimed that Suggestopedia cannot be compared to a placebo as he regarded placebos as being effective.
+In response, Lozanov claimed that suggestopedia cannot be compared to a placebo as he regarded placebos as being effective.
 Another point of criticism is brought forward by Baur, who claims that in suggestopedia students only receive input by listening, reading and musical-emotional backing, while other important factors of language acquisition are being neglected.
 Several other features of the method – like the 'nonconscious' acquisition of language, or bringing the learner into a childlike state – are questioned by critics.
-Lukesch also claims that Suggestopedia lacks scientific backing and is criticized by psychologists as being based on pseudoscience.
+Lukesch also claims that suggestopedia lacks scientific backing and is criticized by psychologists as being based on pseudoscience.

 Later variations

 Suggestopedia yielded four main offshoots.
 The first – still called Suggestopedia, and developed in eastern Europe – used different techniques from Lozanov's original version.
 The other three are named Superlearning, Suggestive Accelerated Learning and Teaching (SALT), and Psychopädie.
 Superlearning and SALT originated in North America, while Psychopädie was developed in West Germany.
-While all four are slightly different from the original Suggestopedia and from each other, they still share the common traits of music, relaxation, and suggestion.
+While all four are slightly different from the original suggestopedia and from each other, they still share the common traits of music, relaxation, and suggestion.